How To Grow Sunflower Microgreens At Home

 Yes, sunflower microgreens grow quickly.
 If the true leaves get too large, the microgreens become tough and a little bitter.

-The sunflower microgreens shown above could go another day, maybe even two, before harvesting.
-It's a personal choice on the taste and texture, so at this point, sample them and harvest when the majority of plants have developed to the stage you like them.
+The sunflower microgreens above could go another day, maybe even two, before harvesting.
+It’s a personal choice on the taste and texture, so at this point, sample them and harvest when most plants have developed to the stage you like them.

 Sunflower Microgreen Nutrition